As a delegate, you receive a notification if the system has found any new items in the past two weeks for the researcher to verify or deposit:

 Add an Open Access (OA) location: If the publication is already open access in another system (for example, on the publisher’s website), you can use the “Add OA location” option instead:

-Optional: Add a reuse (Creative Commons) license: Creative Commons licenses specify how readers can reuse the publication.
-When you select a license, a longer description of the will display beneath the select list.
+Add a reuse (Creative Commons) license: Creative Commons licenses specify how readers can reuse the publication.
+When you select a license, a longer description will display.
+The UC Academic Senate strongly encourages applying a CC BY (Attribution) license.

 Each option below is linked to a longer, easy to digest description on the Creative Commons website: